HIT2GAP-EU-PROJECT/BEMOnt/docs/chapter_2/DriverSpecification.md

 ## Driver Specification

 Drivers represent the stimulating factors that provoke energy occupant behavior.
 Hence, the drivers corresponds with the measurements of building systems that interacts with the different occupants.
-Therefore, h2g:Drivers are the glue between actions and an occupant needs.
+Therefore, bem:Drivers are the glue between actions and an occupant needs.

 The corresponding class in the data model is a member of observation (ssn:Observation), as it is made of each of the observations required for simulating a user behaviour.
 Four different kind of drivers are considered: